Zingis (play)

 Zingis is a 1768 tragedy by the British writer Alexander Dow.
-It is set during the reign of Tamerlane, A.K.A.
-Timur.
+It is set during the reign of Genghis Khan.

-The original Drury Lane cast included Charles Holland as Tamerlane, Francis Aickin as Zingis, John Hayman Packer as Aunac, Samuel Reddish as Zemouca, Thomas Jefferson as Cubla, John Palmer as Zena, Charles Bannister as Nevian, Richard Hurst as Sidasco and Elizabeth Younge as Ovisa.
+The original Drury Lane cast included Charles Holland as Timur, Francis Aickin as Zingis, John Hayman Packer as Aunac, Samuel Reddish as Zemouca, Thomas Jefferson as Cubla, John Palmer as Zena, Charles Bannister as Nevian, Richard Hurst as Sidasco and Elizabeth Younge as Ovisa.